History of Aroostook War in Timeline

 Aroostook War

-In 2013, the commercial right-of-way, vital for British commercial interests to transit through Maine, continues to be used by the Eastern Maine Railway subsidiary of the New Brunswick Railway Company and the Montreal, Maine and Atlantic Railway.
+In 2013, the commercial right-of-way, vital for British commercial interests to transit through Maine, is still in use by the Eastern Maine Railway subsidiary of the New Brunswick Railway Company and by the Montreal, Maine and Atlantic Railway.